What is Patty Hearst's Net Worth?

-Patty Hearst Net Worth: Patty Hearst is an American Heiress, socialite and actress who has a net worth of $50 million.
+Patty Hearst is an American Heiress, socialite and actress who has a net worth of $50 million.
 Patty Hearst has earned her net worth as a granddaughter of American publishing tycoon William Randolph Hearst.
 She is a great-granddaughter of millionaire industrialist George Hearst.
 At the time of his death in 1951, William Randolph Hearst's net worth was equal to $30 billion after adjusting for inflation.
 Patty is also somewhat notorious for being kidnapped in 1974 by a group called the Symbionese Liberation Army.
 During her time in captivity she famously participated in armed bank robbery.

 Through her father, Hearst is the granddaughter of William Randolph Hearst Sr., an American businessman, newspaper publisher, and politician.
 He is the figure behind the massive media company Hearst Communications, and he had a great impact on American popular media.
 In particular, it was his rather flamboyant and nontraditional methods of journalism that emphasized human interest stories and sensationalism in the news that has left a lasting legacy.

 Hearst's father was not the only heir in the family.
 Furthermore, he was not in control of the family's business interests.
 As such, her parents did not deem it necessary to be overly cautious about their children's safety.
 A number of factors culminated in Hearst being abducted on February 4, 1974, by the urban guerrilla group the Symbionese Liberation Army (SLA).